Gothic Christianity: Conversion

-The conversion of the Goths to Christianity was a relatively swift process, facilitated on the one hand by the assimilation of Christian captives into Gothic society, and on the other by a general equation of participation in Roman society with adherence to Christianity.
+The conversion of the Goths to Christianity was a relatively swift process, facilitated both by the assimilation of Christian captives into Gothic society and by linking participation in Roman society with adherence to Christianity.
 The Homoians in the Danubian provinces played a major role in the conversion of the Goths to Arianism.
 Within a few generations of their appearance on the borders of the Empire in 238 AD, the conversion of the Goths to Christianity was nearly all-inclusive.

 The Christian cross appeared on coins in Gothic Crimea shortly after the Edict of Tolerance was issued by Galerius in 311 AD, and a bishop by the name of Theophilas Gothiae was present at the First Council of Nicaea in 325 AD.
 However, fighting between Pagan and Christian Goths continued throughout this period, and religious persecutions – echoing the Diocletianic Persecution (302–11 AD) – occurred frequently.
 The Christian Goths Wereka and Batwin and others were martyred by order of Wingurich ca. 370 AD, and Sabbas the Goth was martyred in c.
 372 AD.

 Even as late as 406, a Gothic king by the name of Radagaisus led a Pagan invasion of Italy with fierce anti-Christian views.